kati-e/pz-cheezeria/README.md

 # My Project for PZ #

-This project was made specially for PZ <3
+This project was made specially for PZ.
 Hope you like my simple web application example.

 The front end I decided to use what I know best which is React with Typescript.
 For the back end I chose NodeJS - This was actually my first time ever setting up & using a NodeJS backend, so I had to look up documentation along the way, but it was a very fun experience!